ijhoskins/code_along/README.md

 It is often useful to sort the reads by query/read name.
 For example, this allows a developer to extract information from read pairs at the same time, making computation more efficient.
 Sorting by read name is also required for writing reads from SAM/BAM format to FASTQ:

 ```
-# This is invalid due to the coordinate-sorted BAM, and fails silently
-samtools fastq -n -1 $TEMPDIR/CBS_sim.R1.fq -2 $TEMPDIR/CBS_sim.R2.fq $TEMPDIR/CBS_sim_coord_sort.bam

 # This is the proper way to write reads from BAM to FASTQ
 samtools sort -n examples/CBS_sim.bam > $TEMPDIR/CBS_sim_qname_sort.bam

 samtools fastq -n -1 $TEMPDIR/CBS_sim.R1.fq -2 $TEMPDIR/CBS_sim.R2.fq $TEMPDIR/CBS_sim_qname_sort.bam
 ```

+## Python and R interfaces to samtools

-If you work in Python or R, there are samtools APIs for those languages (pysam and Rsamtools).
+If you would rather work strictly with Python or R packages, there are samtools APIs for each language (pysam and Rsamtools).

 https://pysam.readthedocs.io/en/latest/